erikbejstam/erikbejstam/README.md

 # Me...

-Architect of Recursive Paradigm Realignment for Distributed Meta-Containerized Synapse Orchestration within hyper-adaptive quantum stack environments; led the Translingual Refactoring Initiative at the Intercontinental Bureau of Abstract Syntax Ontologies and Cross-Platform Thought Virtualization.
+Really into Abstract Mega-Baesian Proto-Syntax Ontologies and Cross-Quantum Thought Virtualization.
+Can write `hello world` in multiple languages

 ## Currently learning